 How Does MPS Work?

 This naturally leads to the idea of non-textual presentation of program code.
-A major benefit of this approach is that it eliminates the need for code parsing.
-Our solution is to have code always maintained in an Abstract Syntax Tree (AST), which consists of nodes with properties, children and references, and fully describes the program code.
+A major benefit of this approach is that it eliminates the need for parsing.
+Our solution is to always have code maintained in an Abstract Syntax Tree (AST), which consists of nodes with properties, children, and references, and fully describes the program code.

-In creating a language, you define the rules for code editing and rendering.
+When creating a language, you define the rules for code editing and rendering.
 You can also specify the language type-system and constraints.
-This allows MPS to verify program code on the fly, and thus makes programming with the new language easy and less error-prone.
+This allows MPS to check program code on the fly, and thus makes programming with the new language easy and less error-prone.